I am extremely happy to share the happiness of my blog’s (Best Of Guru) 1st Anniversary with you all today (15-08-2016).

 I experienced that we all bloggers should keep learning instead of implementing what we have learned in the past.

-In the huge blogosphere, if someone wants to dominate, he/she should keep learning and be implementing simultaneously.
+In the huge blogosphere, if someone wants to dominate, he/she should keep learning and be implemented simultaneously.

 Garima Nag – (Sweet Sharing)